Formu8JS/ValidityJS/readme.md

 - validatePhoneNumber(number): Validates a phone number.
 Not implemented in this code snippet.
 - showError(field, message): Adds the error class specified in the options object to the input field and appends an error message to the element specified by the errorPosition property.
 - hideError(field): Removes the error class from the input field and removes any error message element that was appended to the errorPosition element.

+## License

+ValidityJS is released under the [MIT license](https://raw.githubusercontent.com/thedhanawada/ValidityJS/main/LICENSE "MIT license").
+This is a permissive open-source software license that allows for free use, modification, and distribution of the software without requiring payment or attribution.

+Using an open-source license like the MIT license is important because it ensures that the software can be used and improved upon by as many people as possible.
+By releasing ValidityJS under the MIT license, we hope to encourage others to use and contribute to the project, and to promote the wider adoption of open-source software in general.

+We take the licensing of ValidityJS seriously, and believe that it is a key part of the project's success.
+We encourage you to read the license in full before using or contributing to the project, and to abide by its terms in your use and distribution of the software.